What sampling methods should be in every practical researcher’s toolkit?

-Cluster sampling works best in situations where random sampling of an entire population would be too expensive, impossible, or extremely complicated.
+Cluster sampling works best in situations where a random sampling method of an entire population would be too expensive, impossible, or extremely complicated.
 This method is a less expensive and faster way to collect market research information.
-However, since it’s not completely random, you are more likely to generate sampling errors.
+However, since it’s not a completely random sampling, you are more likely to generate sampling error.

 Perhaps you are collecting insights about new hotel services you’re thinking about adding.
 Customer preferences shared through such a cluster sample would probably be reasonably representative and usable for making such decisions.
 Precision is not extremely important in this case, and therefore, the cost and time savings would outweigh the need for conducting a completely randomized survey.

-Three types of non-probability sampling are typically used in market research: convenience, quota, or judgmental sampling.
+Three non-probability sampling methods used in market research

-Convenience sampling is a quick-and-easy way to select your research subjects because they are the ones most convenient to your particular research project.
+Convenience sampling is a quick-and-easy way to select your research subjects.
+Because they are the ones most convenient for your particular research project.
 This factor means that it’s faster, easier, and cheaper to conduct your research.
 The major disadvantage is that (depending on the type of convenience sampling you are using) you can introduce significant bias or sampling errors using this method.

 Quota sampling is a non-probability sampling method that can be valuable in particular market research efforts.
-Using this technique, a researcher will sub-divide a population to study a particular group within that population.
+Using this technique, a researcher will sub-divide a cohort to trial a specific group within that cohort.
 The best use of quota sampling is to research a particular trait within a larger group or how one trait affects another trait in the same group.

-As the name implies, judgmental sampling occurs when researchers use their own judgment to select a sample based on personal knowledge and expertise.
-This obviously produces a bias in the sample, but judgmental sampling can be useful when studying very specific groups within the population.
+Judgmental sampling is a technique where researchers use their own judgment to select a sample based on personal knowledge and expertise.
+This produces a bias in the sample, but purposive sampling research methods can be useful when studying very specific groups within the population.